You checked the oil in your 4-stroke outboard and are about to tear into it because the oil is milky, right?

 This is where we get problems with condensation.

 You’ve got hot cylinders internally, and a very cold environment around them causing the cylinder walls to become cold despite the combustion internally.
-The extreme difference in temperature causes condensation from any moisture in the air to form on the inside of the cylinder walls like you would find if you brought a cold can of beer out of the fridge on a 90-degree day.
+The extreme difference in temperatures causes condensation from any moisture in the air to form on the inside of the cylinder walls like you would find if you brought a cold can of beer out of the fridge on a 90-degree day.

 Luckily, thermostats are cheap and this should be an easy fix.
 Simply install, and change your oil.